mundyreimer/mundyreimer.github.io/_posts/2020-12-15-free-energy-principle.md

 *Confidence: Uncertain*
 *Status: Still in progress*

 TL;DR - A collection of my thoughts, resources, and related ideas regarding the Free Energy Principle.
-Discusses Helmholtz machines, causal flow, dynamical systems, markov blankets, thermodynamics, entropy, dynamical systems, variational methods, teleology, philosophy of science, & more.
+Discusses Helmholtz machines, causal flow, dynamical systems, markov blankets, thermodynamics, entropy, dynamical systems, variational principles, teleology, philosophy of science, & more.

 I write this to help consolidate my memories and clarify my thoughts while cataloging which resources I was influenced by.
 It's a set of personal notes that are an evolving work-in-progress.
 Feel free to get in contact if I've missed something or you see an error somewhere.